cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 - Enter the code promptly, within 30 seconds as it appears in the authenticator app.
 - Make sure the time is synchronized between the devices.
 If you manually changed the time zone on your mobile device earlier, select the system time zone.

-### "Remember This Device" Doesn't Work

-When you sign in to Cobalt using 2FA, you can select **Remember this device for 30 days**.
-This option works for a specific device and browser.

-You need to enter a one-time code from your authenticator if:

-- You're using a different device or browser.
-- You cleared cookies from your browser, or you haven't enabled them.
-- You're browsing in incognito mode.
-- You're using a different internet connection.
-- Another user signed in on the same device using the same browser.

 ## Forgot Your Password